 And in we went….
 To this day I’m not sure what astounded me more.
 Was it the sheer size and scale of the clay army from 210-209 BC that was discovered in 1974?

 Or was it the mass of tourists both foreign and native who completely filled the viewing areas?

 One thing I do know for sure.
-That trip to China during October’s Golden Week cured whatever claustrophobia I may have once had.
-If you could survive the crowds we experienced in Beijing, Xi’an and Shanghai, you can survive them anywhere.
+That October trip to China during Golden Week cured whatever claustrophobia I may have once had.
+If I could survive the crowds we experienced in Beijing, Xi’an and Shanghai, I’ll survive them anywhere.

 NOTES: ©Jadi Campbell 2018.
 Previously published as The Terracotta and People’s Armies.
 All photos © Uwe Hartmann.
 To see more of Uwe’s photos and pics from our trips go to viewpics.de.

 Click here for my author page to learn more about me and purchase my books.